New IEEE Publication: Advancing Online Fault Detection in Permanent Magnet Generators

 We are pleased to announce that our latest research on fault detection in Permanent Magnet Generators (PMGs) has been published in IEEE Xplore.
 This work addresses the challenges of static eccentricity detection, a critical issue that can impact the performance and reliability of electrical machines.

-About the Research
+About the research

-Traditional detection methods are often offline and complex, making early diagnosis difficultโ€”especially in renewable energy applications such as offshore wind, tidal, and wave energy systems, where maintenance is costly, and accessibility is limited.
+Traditional detection methods are often offline and complex, making early diagnosis difficult—especially in renewable energy applications such as offshore wind, tidal, and wave energy systems, where maintenance is costly, and accessibility is limited.

 Our research introduces a novel online method for detecting static eccentricity in real-time, improving reliability and enabling proactive maintenance strategies.

-Key Contributions of the Paper
+Key contributions of the paper

 • Evaluation of existing fault detection methods and their limitations